 9. Simply Sweet!

-This blush colored relaxed A-line with a dropped waist and non floral cascading lace is perfect for any outdoor wedding!
+This blush-colored relaxed A-line wedding dress with a dropped waist and non-floral cascading lace is perfect for any outdoor wedding!

 10. Long Sleeve Sleek